JoeyLee-22/SpeechDetection/README.md

 Uses config file to determine what needs to be done.

-When `demo_mode` is true it will only create the demo graph
+When `demo_mode` is true it will only create a demo graph using a saved model

 Otherwise the code will either create a new SVM classifer or load an old one and make a prediction